Clockwork Angels: Background and writing

-Development paused in April 2010 when Rush announced the band's Time Machine Tour which was initially set to run from June to October of that year.
+Development paused in April 2010 when Rush announced the band's Time Machine Tour; this tour was initially set to run from June to October of that year.
 The tour saw Rush perform two new songs that they had written for Clockwork Angels entitled "Caravan" and "BU2B".
 They had also written "The Garden" and "The Anarchist" at that point.
-With the first half of the Time Machine Tour finished, Lee and Lifeson resumed to write the rest of the album in early 2011, but the sessions had not produced strong enough results barring from some "furious jams" that became the basis of "Carnies" and "Headlong Flight".
+With the first half of the Time Machine Tour finished, Lee and Lifeson resumed to write the rest of the album in early 2011, but the sessions had not produced strong enough results barring some "furious jams" that became the basis of "Carnies" and "Headlong Flight".
 There was also difficulty in matching Peart's lyrics to the new music which resulted in many rewrites, some on the day of recording via e-mail.
 Lifeson later complimented Peart: "Neil came through – he never complained."

 In August 2010, Lifeson remarked that the album was turning out to be very musically diverse.
-In particular, Lifeson referred to the nearly finished title track "Clockwork Angels" as an "epic song" and a "multi-parted piece," described as "very dynamic."
+In particular, Lifeson referred to the nearly finished title track "Clockwork Angels" as an "epic song" and a "multi-parted piece", described as "very dynamic".
 Peart said of the still in-work album in May 2011, "I intend it to be my highest achievement lyrically and drumming-wise."
 When the final writing sessions began in late 2011, Lee and Lifeson decided to swap instruments at one particular meeting.
-The result was what became "The Wreckers."
+The result was what became "The Wreckers".

 Clockwork Angels contains string arrangements composed of six violins and two cellos.
 During the album tour, concert sound mixer Brad Madix faced gain-before-feedback challenges when amplifying the strings for a large audience: "I'd worked with strings in the past, but it was always either in a very quiet setting with minimal sound reinforcement or the violins were strictly electric.
 On Rush's Clockwork Angels Tour, the band definitely meant for the strings to be featured and acoustic."

 Though the band's 1976 and 1978 albums 2112 and Hemispheres are often referred to as concept albums, Clockwork Angels is the band's only true concept album as the album features a continuous theme with the lyrics telling a story that runs from beginning to end.
 Caress of Steel, 2112 and Hemispheres all feature a sidelong suite that tells a story.
 However, the lyrics of the other songs on those three albums have very little if anything to do with those stories.